 Algeria is the largest country in Africa.
 An unstable political situation prevents the development of tourism – but rest assured that there is a lot to see in this diverse country.
 A huge lot of attractions still waits be discovered – occasional travellers report huge amount of prehistoric landmarks in remote parts of Sahara – and no scientists have seen them yet.
 Highlights of Algeria are:

 - Prehistoric rock art in Tassili N’Ajjer – only Aboriginal rock art in Australia and the cave art in France and Spain can compete with the quality and diversity of rock art in Tassili N’Ajjer, and, most likely, no other place in the world has such a wealth of this art.
 Prehistoric people have created many narratives which are mysterious to us and, it is possible, their meaning will never be explained.

 - Cliff formations in Tassili N’Ajjer – these mountains in the centre of Sahara are truly breathtaking.
-Hundreds of fantastic cliff formations – such as forests of rock stacks and countless natural arches – stimulate imagination and, possibly, inspired the great rock art.
+Hundreds of fantastic cliff formations – such as forest of rock stacks and countless natural arches – stimulate imagination and, possibly, inspired the great rock art.

 - Numidian and later Berber heritage – Algeria has its own indigenous culture and heritage.
 Very interesting are the tombs of the ancient Numidian kings – but even more amazing are the later urban planning traditions and architecture in the old cities and towns of Algeria.